Managing your banking, money, and taxes in Portugal will be easy as the country boasts a modern and efficient banking system.

 Credit cards and debit cards are widely accepted throughout Portugal.
 Transaction charges do apply for those using international cards in Portugal, though.

-ATMs can be easily found in most town centres and urban areas.
-ATMs in Portugal will accept major foreign cards.
+You can easily find ATMs in most town centres and urban areas, and they accept major foreign cards.
 They also tend to provide better exchange rates than those offered by bureaux de change and are therefore a convenient way to access money in Portugal, especially for those without a Portuguese bank account.

-The Multibanco system in Portugal is lauded for allowing its users a wide variety of conveniences.
-In addition to normal withdrawal and transfer services, at a Multibanco ATM expats can:
+The Multibanco system in Portugal is lauded for allowing its users various conveniences.
+In addition to normal withdrawal and transfer services, at a Multibanco ATM you can:

 • Pay certain utility bills